EngagementML/EngagementML/README.md

 <br/>

 ## What EngagementML does?
-This application lets its user analyze the data from the last 12 IG posts and runs our complex machine learning algorythm to reccomend optimizations which will increase your engagement rate.
+This application lets its users analyze the data from the last twelve Instagram posts, running our sophisticated machine-learning algorithm to recommend optimizations, which will increase your engagement rate.

 ## How can EngagementML help you?
-We can help you by the power of predicting and reccomending strategies based on your top competitors or infuencers in your industry.
+We can help you by the power of predicting and recommending strategies based on your top competitors or influencers in your industry.
 Excel in your content and engagement strategy!

 ### Development Team:
 <ul>